polixir/OfflineRL/README.md

-# BatchRl
+# offlinerl
-Batchrl is a repository for Batch RL(batch reinforce learning or offline reinforce learning).
+offlinerl is a repository for Batch RL(batch reinforce learning or offline reinforce learning).

 ## Install bactchrl